Frequently Asked Questions

 - Many camp counselors and staff will be fully vaccinated, as many hires are professional educators and guides and were vaccinated in February ‘21.

-- Reduced camp size to ~14 campers per camp cohort (depending on camp / activities within).
+- Reduced camp size to ~14 campers per camp cohort (depending on camp / activity).

-Drop off and pick up protocols, that recommend parents remain in vehicles, and allow for onboarding of campers by camps employees.
+- Drop off and pick up protocols, that recommend parents remain in vehicles, and allow for camper check in by assigned camp staff.

-3Ws – Wear a Mask, Watch You Distance, Wash Your Hands
+- 3Ws – Wear a Mask, Watch Your Distance, Wash Your Hands

 - Physical distancing policies and procedures on campus.

-- Increased hygiene protocols, hand washing stations, hand sanitizer, and good hygiene related practices.
+- Continued good hygiene protocols, hand washing, hand sanitizer, and good hygiene prioritized daily.

-- Updated air filtration systems and units for indoor learning activities and rest.
+- Updated air filtration systems and units for indoor learning activities and rest (IQ Air Systems).

 - Ongoing consultation with school doctors, county health officials, legal, HR and other industry experts as needed.